 The SR-71 was a marvel, a super plane that marked an era.
 The technology it had on it is still unmatched.
-One of the most impressive things about the jet were it’s engines.
-Not only the sheer power of them but the placement of them.
-Two Pratt & Whitney J58 axial-flow turbojet engines powered theContinue reading “Why Were The SR-71 Engines So Far Apart To Each Other?”
+One of the most impressive things about the jet was its engines.
+Not only the sheer power of them but their placement of them.
+Two Pratt & Whitney J58 axial-flow turbojet engines powered theContinue reading “Why Were The SR-71 Engines’ So Far Apart From Each Other?”

 Based on aerodynamics and fuel efficiency design.
 Nasa and Boeing are studying a concept design named Transonic Truss-Braced Wing (TTBW), belonging to the Subsonic Ultra Green Aircraft Research program.
 Boeing has a configuration with an outstanding aerodynamic flying within Mach 0.70 – 0.80 (Transonic), a competitive speed similar to airliners.
 The wing plane comprises aContinue reading “TRANSONIC TRUSS-BRACED WING”

 When talking about Mach, it is pretty common to relate it with supersonic aircraft, but not always.
 This number of airflow velocity helps to determine the limits of the aircraft performance in terms of maximum airspeed.
 The critical Mach number (Mcr) is the lowest Mach number of the plane in which the speed of soundContinue reading “Critical Mach Number”